Well, Kaitlyn, you’ve done it now.

 These darn books are like popcorn – you can’t just stop at one.
 The villains are not obvious a mile off, nor are they so obscure as to be impossible to identify, and they have (thus far uniformly) gotten their comeuppance – not a requirement, but always satisfying.
 While I’m not a fan of love triangles as a rule, the framing here of letting go of the past in more ways than one makes it work for me (plus the fact that both I and the author have the same clear favorite isn’t hurting things).
 I also get to enjoy being transported to Ashland, which is quite faithfully replicated, and more importantly, an accurate sense of the downtown’s atmosphere seeps throughout the whole series (the geographical mishaps are probably only visible to someone who is both an Ashland groupie and has a good memory of places, the Venn diagram of which is pretty well separated).
 My one quibble – nobody seems to know how to use a damn cell phone like a real-life person living in the 2010s.
 (The one instance where cell service is justifiably removed from the equation, at a mountain resort, is still not an exception, as nobody seems to know how to use a landline either.)
 Book five comes out in January.
 I’ve already preordered it.
 Start from the beginning, block out a couple hours to read each one straight through without stopping.

+Traditional genre: mysteries.
+Setting: realism.
+Story genre: mystery, character study, ensemble cast.
 Format: novels.
-Genre: mystery, detective.
-Rating: 3/3 individually and collectively and I require a Murder-She-Wrote-style TV adaptation immediately
+Rating: 3/3 individually and collectively, and I require a Murder-She-Wrote-style TV adaptation immediately

 A one-and-done side quest for Harry Dresden with rather less apocalyptic stakes than his regular misadventures.
 This was the first one I read, and first chronologically, of the eight Dresden Files graphic novels.
 As this takes place before the first novel, you can pick it up at any time.
 It’s not only because my soft spot for zoos occupies basically my entire being that I adored this little adventure.
 This story is quite short, so in order to not spoil anything I’ll restrain my summary at Harry investigating the possession of zoo animals by demon spirits.